Temps and termites are on the rise. Schedule your free inspection today.

 Queens and workers, the females of the nest, have stingers and can use them repeatedly.
 However, drones (males used for mating) do not possess a stinger.

 Our treatment approach begins with understanding the species of bumble bee and its habitat.
-Our bee Technicians live in the communities they service and are familiar with the specific species of pests that can threaten the safety of residents and businesses.
-We will not treat for honey bees unless it is a situation where a hive needs to be removed from a wall or void in a home or business.
+Our local bee technicians are familiar with the specific species of pests that can threaten the safety of residents and businesses.

 Unlike other bees that live in colonies, carpenter bees are mainly solitary.
 They are pollinators, foraging for pollen to feed to their young.
 While some species prefer to build their nests in natural structures such as trees, others will target man-made structures such as decking, fencing, and siding, which can become an issue for home and business owners.